Derickoh/SecondRepo/README.md

 # SecondRepo
-This is my second repo created in my github server
+This is my second repo that is created in my github server